 The CIT Law provides for a 20% withholding tax on dividends and interest payable to non-PRC tax resident enterprises by a PRC tax resident company.
 However, in accordance with the DIR for the CIT Law, the withholding tax on dividends and interest has been set at 10%.
 By virtue of the above, income from dividends and interest from PRC tax resident company (e.g. through equity or bond investments) received on behalf of a Subfund is generally subject to Chinese withholding income tax at a rate of 10% unless being otherwise reduced or exempted by an applicable tax treaty.
-The withholding is in general made by the relevant PRC tax resident company.
-In the event the relevant PRC tax resident company.
-In the event the relevant PRC tax or otherwise failed to pay the relevant withholding income tax or to the PRC tax authorities may impose tax obligations on the relevant Subfund.
+The withholding is in general made by the relevant PRC tax resident company and the Subfunds currently do not make provisions in respect of PRC withholding income tax on dividends and interest received from PRC tax resident company.
+In the event the relevant PRC tax resident company failed to withhold the relevant PRC withholding income tax or otherwise failed to pay the relevant withholding income tax to the PRC tax authorities, the relevant PRC tax authorities may impose tax obligations on the relevant Subfund